bryanwweber/orbital-mechanics-notes/classical-orbital-elements/orbital-elements-and-the-state-vector.md

 Next, we will calculate the right ascension of the ascending node.
 The ascending node is the point on the line of nodes where the spacecraft ascends above the reference plane.
 Since the line of nodes is defined by the intersection of the orbital plane and the reference plane, it must lie in both planes.

 Therefore, the node line is perpendicular to the normal vectors of both the reference plane and the orbital plane.
 We can find the perpendicular vector by taking the cross product of a vector normal to the reference plane and a vector normal to the orbital plane.
-For convenience, we choose the $\uvec{K}$ vector and the $\vector{h}$ vector, as shown in Eq. {eq}`eq:orbital-elements-node-line`.
+For convenience, we choose the $\uvec{K}$ vector and the $\vector{h}$ vector, as shown in @eq:orbital-elements-node-line.

 :::{math}
 :label: eq:orbital-elements-node-line
 \vector{N} = \uvec{K}\cross\vector{h}
 :::

 Then, similar to the inclination, we form a right triangle where the $X$ component of $\vector{N}$ is one leg and the magnitude of $\vector{N}$ is the hypotenuse.
-The right ascension of the ascending node is the angle adjacent to $N_X$ so it can be found by the inverse cosine, as shown in Eq. {eq}`eq:orbital-elements-Omega`.
+The right ascension of the ascending node is the angle adjacent to $N_X$ so it can be found by the inverse cosine, as shown in @eq:orbital-elements-Omega.

 :::{math}
 :label: eq:orbital-elements-Omega